EightBitAdder/3S2B-CLI/README.md

 # 3S2B CLI

 Welcome to the 3S2B CLI.
 This is a command-line interface tool for the 3S2B algorithm and the MFD.
-Please visit C:\Users\BigRe\OneDrive\Desktop\CRAFTS Lab\MFMC to read our paper.
+Please visit https://chemrxiv.org/engage/chemrxiv/article-details/685aa01d1a8f9bdab548c2f4 to read our paper.

 ## Getting Started